-- Culturally responsive, strengths-based practice
+- · Culturally responsive, strengths-based practice - Accountability and Responsibility to Aboriginal and Torres Strait Islander peoples

-- Partnership and collaboration

-- Responsibility and Accountability

 We are committed to achieving services that are free of racism that embed culturally safe and responsive ways of working continuously with Aboriginal and Torres Strait Islander people.
-Achieving our vision requires transformation of the Australian health and education systems to enable and support a culturally safe, responsive workforce, strong partnerships, equity, justice and holistic health services.
+Achieving our vision requires transformation of the Australia health, education systems and workforce policies overall to enable and support a culturally safe, responsive workforce, strong partnerships, equity, justice and holistic health services.

-We acknowledge, affirm and respect the critical role that the allied health workforce plays in Australia's efforts to transform systems to renew Aboriginal and Torres Strait Islander people's health and wellbeing.
+We acknowledge, affirm and respect the critical role that accessible services and workforce plays in Australia's efforts to transform systems to renew Aboriginal and Torres Strait Islander people's health and wellbeing.